4lowtherabbit/Labwebappslow/README.md

 ## Scenario:
 In this lab, you will need to
 - Deploy the application code to an App Service.
-- Enable Application Insights for the app service.
+- Enable Application Insights.
-- Capture profiler traces to investigate the issue and to find the root cause.
+- Capture profiler traces to investigate the issue and to find out the root cause.

 ## Goal:
 -	Is to deploy the app to Azure.
 Reproduce the issue by opening multiple tabs and navigate to FeatureProducts.aspx page.
-The more tabs to have open, you will see the pages starts to spin and take times to render the content.
+The more tabs you have open, you will see the pages start to spin and delay in cont rendering.
--	To investigate the application slowness issue, navigate to the app service in the portal.Under Diagnose and Solve problem --> Diagnostic tools--> click on Collect Network Trace and reproduce the issue.
+-	To capture profiler trace, navigate to the app service in the portal.
+Under **Diagnose and Solve problem**--> **Diagnostic tools** --> click on **Collect Network Trace** and reproduce the issue.
 Image:
 ![](https://github.com/4lowtherabbit/Labwebappslow/blob/master/imag.png)